Mogul skiing explained: How athletes conquer the bumps with speed and style

 Basic mogul skiing techniques and tips

-Mogul skiing favours the same skills as other skiing disciplines, namely the ability to keep your eyes downhill, your body centred over your skis and using your knees to absorb impact.
+Mogul skiing favors the same skills as other skiing disciplines, namely the ability to keep your eyes downhill, your body centered over your skis and using your knees to absorb impact.

 If you're a beginner, you might want to carve between moguls.
 If you do hit one, keep your knees bent to maintain control – just like you would riding off a curb or over a speed bump on a bicycle.